 We all need an adrenaline rush now and then.
 For some of us, it’s as simple as a flight or a rollercoaster ride — others long to conquer the unusual.
 Brian and I have various thrills, but wildlife encounters are always on the list.
 A swim with crocodiles, or a cage dive with crocodiles, was on the list after seeing the famous crocodile Cage of Death Experience in Australia.

 We were already in the throws of planning a white-knuckle cage dive with great whites in South Africa.
 Adding in the crocodile cage dive seemed to make sense.
 At least that was the thought process going in.

 Given that we were in South Africa and in the process of being ridiculously adventurous, it dawned on me that we could add crocodiles to the up close and personal list.
-Somewhere I had read that these cages dives were possible in South Africa.
+Somewhere I had read that these caged dives were possible in South Africa.
 We found African Crocdive, located close to Cape Town.

 The Actual Swim with Crocodiles

 Unlike cage diving with great white sharks, this was tame.
 For starters, the crocodiles are in an enclosure vs. in the wild.
 Then, the cage you get into has steps that lead you down vs. a slide or plop in the cage style.
-In other words, no concern of missing the cage and ending up in the water.
-Lastly, you can get out without waiting on others, plenty of room in the cage.
+In other words, no concern about missing the cage and ending up in the water.
+Lastly, you can get out without waiting on others, with plenty of room in the cage.

 Getting Photos of Your Swim with Crocodiles